Paul Carter Therapy

 About me

-I am a qualified UKCP accredited and BACP registered psychotherapist trained in adult psychotherapy and counselling.
+I am a fully qualified UKCP accredited and BACP registered psychotherapist trained in adult psychotherapy and counselling.
 I work with adults across all age groups, backgrounds and levels of distress, offering short and long-term therapy at my private practices and also online.

 Training and Qualifications